bjlkeng/bjlkeng.github.io/source/posts/maximum-entropy-distributions.rst

         p_k = \frac{1}{Z(\lambda_1)}e^{- k\lambda_1} \tag{17}

-    Unfortunately, now we're at an impass because there is no closed form solution.
+    Unfortunately, now we're at an impasse because there is no closed form solution.
-    Interesting to note that the solution is just an exponential-like distirbution with parameter :math:`\lambda_1` and :math:`Z(\lambda_1)` as a normalization constant to make sure the probabilities sum to 1.
+    Interesting to note that the solution is just an exponential-like distribution with parameter :math:`\lambda_1` and :math:`Z(\lambda_1)` as a normalization constant to make sure the probabilities sum to 1.
 Equation 16 gives us the desired value of :math:`\lambda_1`.
 We can easily find it using any